carlosezmz/Insight-Data-Engineering-Covid19/README.md

 # GEOTRACKER
 ## TRACING COVID-19

-### Business Problem
+### Covid Alliance GeoData Problem

-Covid Alliance is a non-profit organization composed of volunteering Data Engineers and Data Scientist building a PANDEMIC MANAGEMENT PLATFORM by integrating diverse datasets.
+[Covid Alliance](https://www.covidalliance.org/) is a non-profit organization composed of volunteering Engineers and Scientist building a PANDEMIC MANAGEMENT PLATFORM by integrating diverse datasets.
 Their first problem is that their Geolocation data is messy and large (over 30TB).
 To tackle this problem they created a clustering algorithm which reduces the number of rows of the raw data.
 To understand how the clustering algorithm works, please direct your attention to iage below.
 Let's assume you have three individuals at the given location.
 The blue pings represent the exact location and time of all every individual.
 Those blue pings can be reduced into three rows (red pings) which details the time of arrival, time of departure, mean latittude, mean longitude, and how far they have gone from the mean location.
 Their second problem is that the clustering algorithm takes too long process data and 3% of the data is loss due to pings with duplicated times are dropped.

 <p align="center">